Green Left (England and Wales)

 The Green Left is an anti-capitalist and eco-socialist grouping within the Green Party of England and Wales.
-It seeks to constitute a network for "socialists and other radicals" in the Green Party, as well as "act[ing] as an outreach body that will communicate the party's radical policies to other socialists and anti-capitalists outside the party."
+It seeks to constitute a network for "socialists and other radicals" in the Green Party, as well as "act[ing] as an outreach body that will communicate the party's radical policies to other socialists and anti-capitalists outside the party".
 It includes some prominent members of the Green Party of England and Wales, and held its first meeting on 4 June 2006.
-Green Left members were early supporters of an "ecosocialist international", such as the Ecosocialist International Network (EIN) Green Left publishes the 'Watermelon' a publication promoting eco-socialist policies to Green Party members on an array of issues.
-Green Left has a social media presence including on Twitter and Facebook.
-The Facebook site is very busy and has 9,000 members.
+Green Left members were early supporters of an "ecosocialist international", such as the Ecosocialist International Network (EIN) Green Left publishes the Watermelon, a publication promoting eco-socialist policies to Green Party members on an array of issues.
+Green Left has a social media presence including on Twitter and Facebook; their Facebook page has 9,000 members.
 Green Left engages the wider left with the aim to build for real change with eco-socialist policies and including just transition and supporting workers struggles.
-Green Left is very supportive of the Green Party Trade Union Group.
+Green Left supports the Green Party Trade Union Group.